Dhamyal Town: People

-In the past there were a lot of people in Army from the village and almost every family has a war veteran.
+In the past, there were many people in Army from the village, and almost every family had a war veteran.

+In recent years it had also come to light that a young man named Mohammed Ali from this area was enrolled in the British Indian army in the 1910s before the 1st world War and died in the WW1.
+His grave is in the Tinsley Park Cemetery in the South Yorkshire region of United Kingdom.

 Climate

 Dhamyal town is located right in the centre of the Potohar region and the climate is usually very warm.
-Even in the winter months, temperatures can be as high as 25° Celsius.
-During the summer months, especially June and July, temperatures can reach up to 50° Celsius regularly.
+Even in the winter months, temperatures can be as high as 25°C. During the summer months, especially June and July, temperatures can reach up to 50°C regularly.

 Amenities

 Dhamyal town residents enjoy a host of amenities including accessible shopping centres, local bakery, fuel station and other essential items.

 Sport

 Cricket, volleyball and football are popular among the youth of the village.
 Since early 1980s cricket has been the dominant game in village with cricket grounds available throughout the year, most youths are playing it throughout the year.

+Travel guide

+Because the village is located in the heartland of Potohar region of Pakistan, it is a conservative part of the country.
+Religiously and culturally, this area is reasonably conservative.
+It is advised to respect the local culture when visiting.

+The people of the village are very welcoming due to their exposure to foreigners and the level of education in the area.
+Over the past few decades, a number of foreigners have visited the village on different occasions.